-- 1. gain the patient's attention and improve compliance; - 2. avert negative or avoidance behaviors; - 3. establish appropriate dentist-child roles; - 4. enhance effective communication among the dentist, child, and parent; - 5. minimize anxiety and achieve a positive dental experience.

-Contraindications: Parents who are unwilling or unable to extend effective support (when asked).
+- 1. gain the patient's attention and improve compliance; - 2. avert negative or avoidance behaviors; - 3. establish appropriate dentist-child roles; - 4. enhance effective communication among the dentist, child, and parent; - 5. minimize anxiety and achieve a positive dental experience; - 6. facilitate rapid informed consent for changes in treatment or behavior guidance. - Indications: May be used with any patient. - Contraindications: Parents who are unwilling or unable to extend effective support (when asked).